Python3pkg/Maxlength_folder/README.md

 * The script is **verbose name** by default
 * Use ```-silent```parameter to use it in quiet mode or just use the ```-dir``` parameter to inform the folder

+# Log system
+By default, the filename is **maxlength-folder-eraser.log** and you can check the entire process there!